bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 * Minimizing world accesses -- systems do not need mutable access in order to defer a mutation, which allows greater parallelizability in systems that use this pattern.
 * Order indepdencence -- systems that defer mutations are less affected by system ordering, which can make scheduling them easier to reason about.

-In **Bevy 0.10**, we've added first-class support for this pattern via the `Deferred<>` system parameter.
+**Bevy 0.10** adds first-class support for this pattern via the `Deferred<>` system parameter.
 This lets you create systems with custom deferred mutation behavior while skipping the overhead associated with `Commands`!

 ```rust
 /// This type sends events with a delay, but can run in parallel with other event writers.